top of page

 Among the Naga babas, smoking cannabis from a traditional pipe called chillum is considered so vital that it takes precedence over other spiritual practices such as prayer, mantra repetition, and meditation.
-In spiritual training (called an ashram), even young initiates can smoke as much as they like as long as they fulfill their responsibilities and duties.
-However, it is not a time for leisure or laziness, as the point is to work through the effects of the substance and develop self-control.
+In spiritual training, even young initiates can smoke as much as they like as long as they fulfill their responsibilities and duties.
+However, it is not a time for leisure or laziness; the point is to work through the substance's effects and develop self-control.

 I experienced the use of mind-altering substances as part of my spiritual training with my guru.
 During the Kumbh Mela festival, he prescribed 30-40 chillum hits of cannabis per day for me, in addition to other practices.
 This was not for recreational purposes but to push me to develop my will and mental clarity.
 He even removed his protective mantra (a psychic shield) as I progressed in my training.
-He applied additional psychic pressure through his mantras, mocking my struggles to maintain clarity.
+And applied additional psychic and mental pressure through his actions and mantras, mocking my struggles to maintain clarity.
 Despite heavily using these substances, he remained awake and vital at 68.

-I've discovered that utilizing mind-altering substances may be quite helpful for shedding restricting viewpoints and beliefs, opening up fresh ways of looking at reality, and challenging deeply rooted false mainstream notions.
+I've discovered that utilizing mind-altering substances may be quite helpful for shedding restrictive viewpoints and beliefs, opening up fresh ways of looking at reality, and challenging deeply rooted false mainstream notions.

 I have encountered this in my spiritual practice, and the "Teaching of Don Juan" book series also looks into it.